 There is no terrestrial communications infrastructure in Nunavut, and as a result, all communication with the outside world is done via satellite.
 The QINIQ network uses an advanced satellite platform to send and receive data in each community.
 The network supports full mesh connectivity, allowing any site to talk to any other site in a single satellite hop.
 This is critical for voice and video conferencing technologies.
 Dynamic bandwidth allocation is also supported, allowing the network to efficiently

 allocate bandwidth where it is needed most.
 In order to maximize performance and reduce the impact of satellite latency, various technologies such as transparent web caches and IP accelerators are used.
 QINIQ’s state-of-the-art satellite infrastructure is one of the world’s most innovative broadband service solutions for remote communities.
-In 2016-2017, QINIQ’s wireless “last mile” was upgraded to 4G-LTE technology, creating a strong platform to deliver mobile services in Nunavut.
+In 2016-2017, QINIQ’s wireless “last mile” was upgraded to LTE technology, creating a strong platform to deliver mobile services in Nunavut.

 The QINIQ network is the culmination of the work of many individuals and organizations who have labored for years to make the QINIQ network a reality.
-QINIQ itself was largely conceived of and deployed by two organizations, the Nunavut Broadband Development Corporation and SSI Micro.
+QINIQ itself was largely conceived of and deployed by two organizations, the Nunavut Broadband Development Corporation and SSI Canada.
 The path to QINIQ, however, is much more complicated.
 Many people and organizations helped shape the ultimate design and model of this network.

 In the fall of 2002, Industry Canada announced the Broadband for Rural and Northern Development (BRAND) program.
 This became the catalyst for the creation of Nunavut Broadband Development Corporation (NBDC), a not for profit group tasked with identifying the territory’s broadband needs.
 Before QINIQ’s launch, people in most of the territory’s 25 communities were surfing the internet using snail-slow – and incredibly expensive – dial-up connections.

 NBDC secured BRAND financing and issued a comprehensive RFP to vendors.
 SSi bid and won the RFP in the spring of 2004, and the building of the QINIQ network began.
 One year later, QINIQ was live and customers were signing up to the first and only network in Nunavut to provide affordable broadband service to consumers in all 25 communities.